-(1) Richard Robinson, the Company's Chairman, President and Chief Executive Officer, and Andrew S. Hedden, Executive Vice President and General Counsel, do not receive compensation for their service as a director.

-- (2) Represents the aggregate grant date fair value of restricted stock units granted in fiscal 2014 under FASB ASC Topic 718.
+- (1) Richard Robinson, the Company's Chairman, President and Chief Executive Officer, and Andrew S. Hedden, Executive Vice President and General Counsel, do not receive compensation for their service as a director. - (2) Represents the aggregate grant date fair value of restricted stock units granted in fiscal 2015 under FASB ASC Topic 718.
 Assumptions used in determining the FASB ASC Topic 718 values can be found in Note 1 of Notes to Consolidated Financial Statements included in Item 8, "Consolidated Financial Statements and Supplementary Data," in the Annual Report, disregarding estimates of forfeitures related to service-based vesting conditions.
-Each Outside Director had 1,374 restricted stock units outstanding as of May 31, 2014 and the fair value of such restricted stock units on the grant date, computed in accordance with FASB ASC Topic 718, was \$30.56 per restricted stock unit.
-The difference between the amount listed above and the \$42,000 (60% of \$70,000) is due to rounding. - (3) Represents the aggregate grant date fair value of stock options granted in fiscal 2014 under FASB ASC Topic 718.
+Each Outside Director had 1,252 restricted stock units outstanding as of May 31, 2015 and the fair value of such restricted stock units on the grant date, computed in accordance with FASB ASC Topic 718, was \$33.53 per restricted stock unit.
+The difference between the amount listed above and the \$42,000 (60% of \$70,000) is due to rounding. - Represents the aggregate grant date fair value of stock options granted in fiscal 2015 under FASB ASC Topic 718.
 Assumptions used in determining the FASB ASC Topic 718 values can be found in Note 1 of Notes to Consolidated Financial Statements included in Item 8, "Consolidated Financial Statements and Supplementary Data," in the Annual Report, disregarding estimates of forfeitures related to service-based vesting conditions.
-For each Outside Director who received an option award during fiscal 2014, the fair value of such award on the grant date, computed in accordance with FASB ASC Topic 718, was \$10.20 per option.
+For each Outside Director who received an option award during fiscal 2015, the fair value of such award on the grant date, computed in accordance with FASB ASC Topic 718, was \$12.14 per option.
 The difference between the amount listed above and the \$28,000 (40% of \$70,000) is due to rounding.
-At May 31, 2014, each of Messrs.
-Davies, Oliver, Mayer and McDonald had 38,763 options outstanding; Dr. Jemison had 32,763 options outstanding; Mr. Barge had 20,763 options outstanding; and Mr. Spaulding had 20,763 options outstanding, of which 3,000 were granted to him while he was a consultant and 17,763 were granted to him as an Outside Director.
-Ms. Williams and Ms. Caponnetto each had 11,763 outstanding options. - (4) The amount shown represents the interest accrued on all amounts previously deferred by the director under the Scholastic Corporation Directors' Deferred Compensation Plan.
-Mr. McDonald is not seeking re-election at the 2014 Annual Meeting. - (5) The amount shown in the "Other Compensation" column represents compensation received by Mr. Spaulding pursuant to a consulting arrangement that he has with the Company, which was approved by the Audit Committee.
+At May 31, 2015, each of Messrs.
+Davies, Oliver, Mayer and McDonald had 35,071 options outstanding; Dr. Jemison had 29,071 options outstanding; each of Mr. Barge and Mr. Spaulding had 23,071 options outstanding, of which 3,000 were granted to Mr. Spaulding while he was a consultant and 20,071 were granted to him as an Outside Director.
+Ms. Williams and Ms. Caponnetto each had 14,071 options outstanding and Mr. Warwick had 2,308 options outstanding. - (4) Includes compensation for services for membership on an ad-hoc committee formed in fiscal 2015.
+Mr. Barge and Ms. Caponnetto each received a \$15,000 payment and Mr. Oliver received a \$25,000 payment. - The amount shown represents the interest accrued during fiscal 2015 on all amounts previously deferred by the director under the Scholastic Corporation Directors' Deferred Compensation Plan.
+Mr. McDonald did not stand for re-election at the 2014 annual meeting of stockholders.
+He received the full payout of his deferred compensation balance in fiscal 2015.

+(6) The amount shown in the "Other Compensation" column represents compensation received by Mr. Spaulding pursuant to a consulting arrangement that he has with the Company, which was approved by the Audit Committee.